• Menu

 Rockhaven Fire 1

-Rockhaven on fire, thought to have been started by a lightning strike.
+Rockhaven on fire, which was thought to have been started by a lightning strike.
 1966.
 John Harrison, The Montgomery Advertiser

 References